beerose/blog/content/posts/js-quiz/post.md

 #### Explanation

-Let's take it step by step, starting with the righthand side expression.
+Let's take it step by step, starting with the right-hand side expression.

 1. Empty array is _truthy_ in JavaScript.
 In other words *Boolean([])* is *true*.
 2. The **!** operator is defined for boolean values only, so when applied to nonboolean value, JavaScript will automatically coerce it into a boolean.
 As **[]** is truthy, **![]** results in **false**.
-3. Based on 1. and 2., we can replace the righthand side expression with **false**, so we now need to consider: **[] == false**.
+3. Based on 1. and 2., we can replace the right-hand side expression with **false**, so we now need to consider: **[] == false**.
 5. In this kind of comparison (object type and boolean type), JavaScript will convert values into numeric ones.([The Abstract Relational Comparison Algorithm](https://www.ecma-international.org/ecma-262/5.1/#sec-11.8.5))
 6. **[]** is coerced to **0**, and **false** is also coerced to **0**, thus **0 == 0** is true.